-From ‘non-discrimination’ to ‘reasonableness’: a paradigm shift in international economic law?
+Title: From ‘non-discrimination’ to ‘reasonableness’: a paradigm shift in international economic law?

 Abstract: Among the few basic legal instruments employed in international economic law for the promotion of trade and investment, the National Treatment (NT) principle and the reasonableness principle constitute the two predominant ones.